 Verdict: Decent option for semi long-term food storage that you will rotate through within a year or two.

-The problem with Mylar pouches is that their seals can easily break if handled roughly.
-They can also be easily chewed through by rodents.
+The problem with Mylar pouches is that their seals can easily break if handled roughly and rodents can easily chew through them.

 - Air-tight seal

-- Good for storing smaller quantities of food
+- Good for storing large quantities of food

 - Can rotate through the food easily